Slimane back in black as king of Paris fashion week | Malay Mail

 “Looks like black is the new black after all,” was the verdict of style magazine Dazed.

-Earlier the painfully private Slimane, 50, who confessed that has been plagued by tinnitus over the last year, said that would remain true to himself.
+Earlier the painfully-private Slimane, 50, who confessed that has been plagued by tinnitus over the last year, said he would remain true to himself.

 “I stand firm for my principles.
 Why should I give up on what defines me?
 Becoming someone else on the pretext that what I did in the past has been digested or imitated” was nonsense, he told the French daily Le Figaro.

-He had also hinted that he was plotting a revolution at Celine, which luxury goods giant LVMH had given him carte blanche to remake in his image.
+He also hinted he was plotting a revolution at Celine, which luxury goods giant LVMH had given him carte blanche to remake in his image.

 Journey into the night